 - 2 We Would Love to Hear from You!

 - 4 Helpful Links

 I know you’re thinking I selected this site because it has “backroads” in the name.
 Well, you would be partially right.
 But in my opinion, if I had to pick just one source of information to help me see the real Florida, this site operated by Mike Miller is it.
 I highly recommend signing up for Mike’s free Florida Heritage Travel e-zine that highlights a different Florida town each month.
 If you would like to carry the site with you, Mike has also published the content of Florida Backroads Travel as eight regional travel guides or one volume that covers the entire state for Kindle on Amazon.

 If you are into outdoors activities or enjoy scenic locations, Florida Hikes is the resource you need.
 Sandra Friend & John Keatley have designed a clean comprehensive site offering a gold mine of information, not just for hiking trails, but camping, paddling, and biking destinations across the Sunshine State, as well.
 They have also authored a book and app for hiking the Florida Trail.

-Like several of the recommended web sites in this article, FloridaRambler.com is a bit ad-intensive, but there is no denying the in-depth content produced by Bob Rountree and Bonnie Gross.
-In addition to their coverage of unique restaurants, lodging, and beaches, they have a Blog Roll of additional Florida-related sites you might want to explore.
+Like several of the recommended web sites in this article, FloridaRambler.com is a bit ad-intensive, but there is no denying the in-depth content and coverage of unique restaurants, lodging, and beaches produced by Bob Rountree and Bonnie Gross.

 Bruce Hunt runs his blog Visiting Small-Town Florida in conjunction with his online magazine Car and Diner.
 Skim the recent posts in the image above, and you won’t be able to resist checking it out.
 Bruce is also the author of several books about Florida’s small towns and historical lodging, all available on Amazon.